Accelerated Payments

 If you are planning to provide a member with an increase in reported earnings of more than 6% (or 1.5 times the increase in the CPI-Urban as of the previous September, whichever is greater), you can use these spreadsheets to estimate future cost (payable when the member retires).

-Note: Due to inflation, IMRF will be using the “1.5 times the increase in the CPI-Urban” calculation starting January 1, 2023.
+Note: Due to inflation, IMRF used the “1.5 times the increase in the CPI-Urban” calculation starting January 1, 2023.
+For 2025 the 6% will be used.

 Accelerated Payment Estimator Spreadsheets